 Thanks to Jay Livingston for the tip.

-For another example of framing, see the captions on a slideshow covering survivors of Hurricane Katrina.Lisa Wade is a professor of sociology at Occidental College.
+For another example of framing, see the captions on a slideshow covering survivors of Hurricane Katrina.Lisa Wade is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
-You can follow her on Twitter and Facebook.
+You can follow her on Twitter, Facebook, and Instagram.